-If you want to use encryption, you will also need to install our eGenix pyOpenSSL Distribution package.
+If you want to use encryption, you will also need the Python standard library module ssl, which is available in Python 2.6 and later, or our eGenix pyOpenSSL Distribution package.
 However, this is not essential for working with mxODBC Connect.